How to Save Money Fast Cooking Healthy Meals

 The problem is, it no longer will cost you $1.99 for a hamburger, fries and coke like it did 35 years ago (some millennials weren’t even born yet).
 It will now cost you at least $10.00 for a half decent meal with a glass of free water and ice.
 Add on the sugary drink, and it will cost a good $12.00 plus tax.

 This may not sound like much, but here’s what it may add up to:

 $12.00 X 5 days a week = $60.00

 $60.00 X 4 weeks in a month = $240.00

 $2880.00 X 5 years = $14,400.00

-By doing the above calculations, you can see that over a 5-year period of just eating out for lunch every day, can deprive you of a $14,400.00 increase in your retirement account, not counting the interest that could have accrued.
+By doing the above calculations, you can see that over a 5-year period of just eating out for lunch every day, can deprive you of a $14,400 increase in your retirement account, not counting the compounding interest that accrue over the years.